 A Map of Yellowstone National Park: 3 Day Itinerary

 How to use this map: This map is an image.
 Click the map to open an interactive version of the map.
-From there, if you click the star just under the map title, you can add this to your Google maps.
+From there, if you click “open in my maps”, you can add this to your Google maps.
 Just click the tiny transparent star to the right of the map description to save it in “your places.”
 Go to “your places” next and there it is!

 Day 1—Geysers and Hot Springs